-- (a) Inspection Criteria for Zone 0: - J. Remove fuels and items that could catch fire which are the first five feet (5 ft.) of or above the "Structure" - K. Remove fuels and items that could catch fire which are adjacent to or under combustible decks, porches, balconies, stairs, or similar attached accessories. - L. No combustible bark, or mulch is allowed in this zone. - M. Ensure all live tree branches are kept a minimum of 10 feet above the roof and decking. - N. Ensure all live branches are kept a minimum of 5 feet away from the sides of the structure. - O. Ensure all branches are a minimum of ten feet (10 ft.) away from chimney and stovepipe outlets. - P. All dead or dying grass, plants, shrubs, trees, branches, leaves, weeds, and pine needles have been removed from around the "Structure" including on the roof or rain gutters of the "Building or Structure" or any other location within the Zone.
+- (a) Inspection Criteria for Zone 0: - (1) Remove fuels and items that could catch fire which are the first five feet (5 ft.) of or above the "Structure" - (2) Remove fuels and items that could catch fire which are adjacent to or under combustible decks, porches, balconies, stairs, or similar attached accessories. - (3) No combustible bark or mulch in this zone. - (4) Ensure all tree or shrub branches that overhang roofs, below or adjacent to windows, or which are adjacent to wall surfaces, have been removed from the Zone - (5) Ensure all branches are a minimum of ten feet (10 ft.) away from chimney and stovepipe outlets.

-Relocate exposed firewood piles outside of Zone 0.
+- (6) All dead or dying grass, plants, shrubs, trees, branches, leaves, weeds, and pine needles have been removed from around the "Structure" including on the roof or rain gutters of the "Building or Structure" or any other location within the Zone. - (7) Relocate exposed firewood piles outside of Zone 0 unless they are completely covered in a secured, fire resistant enclosure or covered with a secured, fire resistant material.